ampretia/onvif-mqtt/README.md

 1. Need a camera that supports the ONVIF protocol
     - all the heavy lifting for the camera is done by the ONVIF module
 2. MQTT server setup accessible
-3. Server to run this bridge on
+3. Server to run this bridge on - preferably as a Docker container.
+Portainer is recommended.

 ### Camera